AlejoTorres2001/AdventOfCode/5Puzzle/readme.md

   ## Second Part!
   **I found it slightly tricky to understand the behavior of diagonal lines**

-  * we can have diagonals with a positive slope (means the pint upwards)
+  * we can have diagonals with a positive slope (means it points upwards)

   * or we can have them with negative slopes (the line points downwards)
   *